 If your airbag or the SRS light is on after working on it, you must clear the codes on the vehicle’s computer.
-Sometimes this can be done by leaving the battery unplugged for thirty or more minutes, but it is likely you will need a professional OBDII scan tool to reset the airbag module.
+Sometimes this can be done by leaving the battery unplugged for thirty or more minutes, but you will likely need a professional OBDII scan tool to reset the airbag module.
 The only alternative would be to take it to a dealership or shop and have them reset the module, which could cost $100 – $200.

 Do I need to replace my airbag?

 If there is no airbag light on or code for your airbag, or it has not been deployed, you do not need to replace your airbag.
 Airbags will typically last the vehicle’s lifetime, and if there is a problem, a code will be triggered, and a light will appear on the dash of most modern cars, indicating it needs to be serviced.

 All Mitsubishi models include Galant, Lancer Evo, Outlander, Eclipse, Mirage, and more.
 All year models including current-gen: 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, and 2021.